Skip to main content

 THE DEATH OF A GENIUS: DAVID LYNCH, RIP

 Then with Blue Velvet, which I saw the world premiere of, with Lynch in attendance, and again with (at least) Mulholland Dr. he made two of the best and most disturbing and beautiful movies about existence, and America.
-Mulholland Dr. has been voted the best film of the 21st century, which, at a quarter of the way through, puts it into the top pantheon with Citizen Kane, and Vertigo, and Kubrick's classics, where it holds it own very well.
-Perhaps only In The Mood for Love has an argument for proximity.
+Mulholland Dr. has been voted the best film of the 21st century in a major poll, and the 2022 Sight & Sound poll of critics placed it at number 8 of all-time best films.

 No one, I think, since Eisenstein (Welles?) managed to so blatantly infiltrate highly avant-garde happenings/events/moments into otherwise genre-based films.
 As has been noted, his films were in the genres of horror, historical, sci-fi, road movie, crime, Americana, the erotic, and most subjects in-between, but all explored the weird/strange/uncanny nature of human being in the world.

 Lynch is most known for offbeat humour, eccentric characters and striking images, but, unusually for a visual artist, his soundscapes - clunking, thrumming, breathing, churning, gurgling - were a central, very visceral aspect of his films.
-The Elephant Man - perhaps the saddest movie ever made - is almost unbearably humane at times, but sometimes so alien and other, as to be more monstrous than the inhumanity visited on the eponymous hero.
+The Elephant Man - perhaps the saddest English-language movie ever made - is almost unbearably humane at times, but sometimes so alien and other, in terms of its sounds, as to be more monstrous than the inhumanity visited on the eponymous hero.

 Blue Velvet starts with a found severed ear - hearing loss - and it most terrifying moments have to do with things heard or overheard - songs, repulsive perversities - as well as seen.
 If Hitchcock is the king of voyeurism, Lynch was the king of the auditory hallucination, a Sonophile, if ever there was one.

 Akin to Oscar Wilde's Portrait, art became its own sake, its own reality in the world, and altering the world.
-The doors Lynch's characters stepped through, the curtains parted, the stages occupied, either silent or sound-waved, always introduced a new Character - a new Texture - a new Ontology.
+The doors Lynch's characters stepped through, the curtains parted, the stages occupied, either silent or sound-waved, always introduced a new Character - a new Texture - a new Ontology, to more than the art work, to the Real.
 More than any other artist of equal stature, his work was about Art becoming the Story, and the World never being the same again.
 He spoke of Mystery, and solving it, but he well knew that however grotesque, the look and sound of things was transformative, as well as transgressive.
+He was pure Imaginary locked in battle with impure Fact.

 He changed our world forever.